 ECPE SiC & GaN User Forum 'Potential of Wide Bandgap Semiconductors in Power Electronic Applications'

-held in the frame of the ECPE Annual Event on 26-27 March 2019 in Erding/Munich
+held in the frame of the ECPE Annual Event on 26-27 March 2019 in Erding/Munich.

 SiC transistors and diodes may serve in traction converters or power supplies there.
 Photovoltaic inverters constitute another important application.
-Besides, also special applications have been addressed with the high frequency induction heating.
-Converters in the medium voltage grid are currently investigated as a future option.
+Besides, also special applications have been addressed, e. g. high frequency induction heating - remarkably with resonant switching - or converters in the medium voltage grid as currently investigated as a future option.
 GaN transistors will mainly be rated up to 650V and used up to voltage levels as supplied by the 230V single phase grid, e. g. for hard switching power factor correction and similar power supply applications.

 The ECPE Annual Event 2020 will be held end of March 2020 in Berlin together with the 11th CIPS International Conference on Integrated Power Electronic Systems (https://www.cips.eu).